 Answers - employees should answer auditor questions truthfully but without volunteering additional information.

 Tidy up - you want to show your best side.

 An easy way of preparing staff for this important day is presenting a short multimedia video.
 Also, good certification kits should include audit preparation tools, ideally including a list of typical auditor questions and issues that most auditors will focus on during the site audit.

 Reaping the Marketing Benefits

 Your ISO 9001 registrar will perform a surveillance site audit once or twice a year in order to verify continued ISO 9001 compliance and even improvement of your ISO 9001 quality management system.
-If you used the 9001Simplified approach, then your ISO 9001 quality management system is already designed to continually improve itself as continual improvement is already built-in.
+If you implemented your ISO 9001 quality management system correctly, it is already designed to continually improve itself.
 Make sure your ISO 9001 processes remain implemented, continue your internal audits, and we are convinced you'll see your company's performance improvements at the bottom line!